WilliamHibner/Web-Scrabbing-a-Mission-to-Mars/readme.md

-### A Web Scraping Data Project using information NASA and twitter on the planet Mars.
+### A Web Scraping Data Project using NASA and twitter data on the planet Mars.